Jayg000e/Xgboost-for-alpha-mining-in-stock-market/README.md

 * run .ipynb file

-* pdf is for reading purpose
+* pdf is only for reading